-COVID-19 restrictions and conflicts in parts of the world have exerted tremendous stress on the global supply chain.
-Lockdowns have disrupted supply of raw materials, transportation and port operations.
+Geopolitical tensions have disrupted supply of raw materials, transportation and port operations.
 In addition to escalating costs and unpredictable lead time, there are widespread shortages of shipping availability.
 Increase in energy and oil prices has added complexity to the disruption.
 Global disruptions have spilled over to domestic supply chains.
 Specific domestic issues include shortage of labour which is particularly acute in some areas the Group is operating in.
 There is no assurance that the situation will improve anytime soon.